truecharts/public/docs/common/values/environment_variable.md

   - name: ✅
   - value: ✅

+Can be defined in:

+- `.Values`.envFrom
+- `.Values.additionalContainers`.envFrom
+- `.Values.initContainers`.envFrom
+- `.Values.installContainers`.envFrom
+- `.Values.upgradeContainers`.envFrom
+- `.Values.systemContainers`.envFrom
+- `.Values.jobs.[job-name].podSpec.containers.[container-name]`.envFrom

+---

-`envFrom` key is used to load multiple environment variables from a `configMap` or a `secret`.
+Used to load multiple environment variables from a `configMap` or a `secret`.
 With a single list entry, it will load all keys as environment variables defined in the specified object.